-The Health Resources and Services Administration (HRSA) is accepting applications for the fiscal year (FY) 2021 Regional Telehealth Resource Center (RTRC) Program.
-The purpose of the RTRC Program is to provide expert and customized telehealth technical assistance across the country.
-RTRCs are located regionally to facilitate award activities at the local level and to ensure that resources are geographically distributed.
-The RTRCs will provide training and support, disseminate information and research findings, promote effective collaboration, and foster the use of telehealth technologies to provide health care information and education for health care providers who serve rural, frontier, and medically underserved areas and populations.
-It is expected that RTRCs will share expertise through individual consultations, training, webinars, conference presentations, and a significant web presence.
+The Health Resources and Services Administration (HRSA) is accepting applications for the fiscal year (FY) 2021 National Telehealth Resource Center (NTRC) Program.
+The purpose of the NTRCs is to support the delivery of telehealth technical assistance by Regional Telehealth Resource Centers (RTRCs) Cooperative Agreement (HRSA-21-022) recipients.
+Two NTRCs, focused on policy and technology, respectively, will provide training and support, disseminate information and research findings, support effective collaboration, and foster the use of telehealth technologies to increase access, timeliness, cost effectiveness or quality of health care service delivery in rural, frontier, and medically underserved areas and populations.
+NTRCs will share expertise through individual consultations, training, webinars, conference presentations, and a significant web presence.